-What are in-kind contributions?
+What are in-kind contributions to candidates, political committees or funds, or other party units?

 Many times, a political party unit will give something other than money to a candidate, a political committee or fund, or another party unit.
 For example, a party unit may do a phone bank for a candidate.
 Donations of things other than money are in-kind contributions to the receiving entity.
 The party unit would report these transactions on the contribution schedules of its campaign finance report.
 There are separate schedules for contributions to each type of recipient committee.